ldc-developers/ldc/README.md

 platforms (incl.
 Linux, macOS, Windows, FreeBSD and Android) are available at the [GitHub release page](https://github.com/ldc-developers/ldc/releases).
 For Windows, the [Visual D installer](https://rainers.github.io/visuald/visuald/StartPage.html) also comes with a bundled LDC.
+Note for Windows, [Microsoft Visual C++ Redistributable](//docs.microsoft.com/cpp/windows/latest-supported-vc-redist) is required in some cases as well.

 For bleeding-edge users, we also provide the [latest successful Continuous Integration builds](https://github.com/ldc-developers/ldc/releases/tag/CI)